K-PaaS/application-platform-guide-eng/user_guide/development_platform/on_demand_service.md

     $ bosh create-release --force --tarball on-demand-release.tgz --name on-demand-release --version 1.0
     $ bosh upload-release on-demand-release.tgz(bosh ur on-demand-release.tgz)

-	or , you can customize the create.sh file and run it.
+	or, you can customize the create.sh file and run it.
     ```

 ##### <a name="45"/>4.5.
 On-Demand Deployment Development Guide
 The BOSH Deploymentmanifest is a YAML file that defines components and deployment properties.
-In the deployment manifest, which Stemcell (OS, BOSH agent) will be used to install the sotfware, and the Release (Software packages, Config templates, Scripts) name and version, VMs capacity, Jobs params, etc. are defined, and the software ( Here, the service pack) is installed.
+In the deployment manifest, which Stemcell (OS, BOSH agent) will be used to install the software, and the Release (Software packages, Config templates, Scripts) name and version, VMs capacity, Jobs params, etc. are defined, and the software ( Here, the service pack) is installed.

 1. On-Demand Deployment Basic Configuration